andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-2. Inside of C:\inetpub\wwwroot\osTicket\include\ost-config.php reset the permissions back to ost-config.php
+2.Inside of C:\inetpub\wwwroot\osTicket\include\ost-config.php reset the permissions back to ost-config.php
      <ol type="a">
       <li> Find "ost-config.php" and right-click on "Properties".</li>
       <li> Go to Security.</li>